nkllon/spoon-diversity-study/CONTRIBUTING.md

 printf '%s' '<TOKEN>' | gh secret set SONAR_TOKEN --repo nkllon/spoon-diversity-study --body -
 ```

+`SONAR_TOKEN` must be a SonarCloud project token with "Execute Analysis" permission that is accessible to this repo/org so the
+Sonar job can authenticate.

 Prefer org-level secrets; repo-level only for overrides.

 ## Conventional Commits (required)